reshamas/reshamas.github.io/volunteer/index.md

 ### New York Chapter of WiMLDS
 - NYC chapter organizer since spring 2015 to present
-    - organized dozens of meetup events and workshops over the course of 5 years.  [past NYC WiMLDS events](https://www.meetup.com/NYC-WiMLDS/events/past/)
+    - organized dozens of meetup events and workshops over the course of 5 years:  [past NYC WiMLDS events](https://www.meetup.com/NYC-WiMLDS/events/past/)
 - Mentored new organizers in 2018 and 2019:  Noemi Derzsy and Prithvi Gandhi
-- NYC advisor from January 2015 to spring 2015
+- Advisor to NYC WiMLDS from January 2015 to spring 2015, prior to joining as an organizer

 ### Scikit-learn Open Source Sprints
 - organized 5 scikit-learn sprints